LucasZick/auto_nav/README.md

 ## About the Project

-The TurtleBot3 Multi-Robot Control is an innovative system that combines hand recognition through the MediaPipe library with the ROS Navigation Stack to provide an intuitive control experience for mobile robots.
+AutoNav is an innovative system that combines hand recognition through the MediaPipe library with the ROS Navigation Stack to provide an intuitive control experience for mobile robots.
 The project aims to facilitate human-robot interaction and enable autonomous navigation in dynamic environments.

 ## Prerequisites